michaelmusty/.dotfiles/README.markdown

 *   The `muttrc(5)` configuration assumes you have `msmtp(1)` and `abook(1)`,
     which is probably a bit too presumptuous, but I’m unsure how to make it conditional, or if that’s even possible.
+*   The `install-terminfo` target does not work correctly on NetBSD.

 License
 -------